 So, did you just decide to invest in a drone?
-Regardless of whether you’re upgrading your drone or you’re looking forward to buy your first drone ever, this drone buying guide will get off to a flying start.
+Regardless of whether you’re upgrading your drone or you’re buying your first drone, this drone buying guide for beginners will get you off to a flying start.

-We’ll outline the various types of drones in the market, the key features to keep in mind, their range of prices and what to expect from drones at various price ranges.
+In this article, we’ll outline the various types of drones in the market, the key drone features to keep in mind, what drone should you buy and what to expect from drones at various price ranges.
 Along with our recommended list of best drones for beginners.

 Here are the main types of drones to choose from.